-The offences are about the behaviour or conduct of persons and public officials, either by way of deliberate conduct or taking action or, alternatively, deliberately or knowingly not taking action.
+There are also offences are about the behaviour or conduct of persons and public officials, either by way of deliberate conduct or taking action or, alternatively, deliberately or knowingly not taking action.

-See the IPC fact sheet on offences under the GIPA Act and fact sheet on safeguards to address misuse of the GIPA Act.
+For further information see the IPC fact sheet on offences under the PPIP Act.